Who are Non-Residents?

 You can open a bank account before you arrive in the United Kingdom provided your bank has a correspondent banking relationship with a British bank because most of the major banks do have such a facility which is specifically designed for non-residents of the UK and can be a great option for those who don’t have the documents to validate and prove their UK address.
 Banks like Barclays, Lloyds, HSBC and NatWest offer such facility.
 However, your nationality as a non-resident of UK plays an important role, and you will be able to open the bank account faster in case you are a European Union national as compared to if you are from a country outside the European Nations.

 However, there is no defined parameter on which you can decide which bank suits your requirement better; it is always advisable to go with leading banks like Barclays and Lloyd because:

 - Leading banks are well-established and are in business for a long time.

 - Their processes are well-defined and more streamlined as compared to new ones.

 - They are financially stronger than the new ones.

-- Since they are in the business from quite a long time, they have lot of experience in dealing with the foreigners and their requirements.
+- Since they are in the business for quite a long time, they have a lot of experience in dealing with foreigners and their requirements.